i2p/i2p.i2p-opentracker/README-i2p.txt

 ---------------
 Almost all the changes are in ot_http.c, trackerclient.h, and trackerclient.c.

-	- Changed IP storage from 4 bytes to 520 bytes (Base64 dest + ".i2p")
+	- Changed IP storage from 4 bytes to 534 bytes (Base64 dest + ".i2p")
 	- Store and return 20 byte peer_id since i2psnark checks for a match
 	- Check only the dest for a match, port and id are ignored for matching
-	- So the in-memory size is 544 bytes per peer, not 8.
+	- So the in-memory size is 558 bytes per peer, not 8.
-	- Rather than returning the (standard) list of dictionaries containing (peerid, ip, port) for each peer. opentracker returned a flat byte string of length 6*n.
+	- Rather than returning the (standard) list of dictionaries containing (peerid, ip, port) for each peer. opentracker returned a flat byte string of length 6*n (compact format).
+	  I2psnark expects the non-compact format, a
-	  Maybe that's the usual practice elsewhere, but i2psnark expects the list of dictionaries.
-So fixed it up to do that. (trackerclient.c)
+	  list of dictionaries.
+So fixed it up to do that. (trackerclient.c) An I2P compact format has since been defined but is unimplemented here.
 	- Don't deliver a peer's own dest to it (would hose i2psnark because it doesn't check)
 	- Increase output buffer size, reduce default and max numwant
 	- Changed default ip binding from 0.0.0.0 to 127.0.0.1
-	- Change interval from 30m with randomization to fixed 15m (i2psnark does randomization)
+	- Change interval from 30m with randomization to fixed 35m (i2psnark does randomization)
 	- Changed client timeout from 30s to 60s (I think)
 	- Disabled UDP and ifdef'ed it out, probably wasn't worth the effort though